iot-edge/iot-edge/README.md

 ### Installation

-Run the following in a new folder for your server
+Run the following in a new folder

 ```
 npm install -g yo generator-edge